Edinburgh-College-of-Art/m5stickc-plus-introduction/examples/Cloud-Services/AdafruitIO/README.md

 }
 ```

 Data is received through the <code>data->value()</code> function.
-Incoming data is received as a string, so if you wanted to store it as a variabes, you would need to create a String variable.
+Incoming data is received as a string, so if you wanted to store it as a variables, you would need to create a String variable.

 ``` cpp
 String incomingData = data->value();